 I honestly think that Brescia’s main problem is that is located so near to so many more famous and renowned cities and attractions – Venice, Verona, Milan, the lakes of Garda and Como, the mountains… And, I think it has been overlooked.
 Just as we did.
 But if you ever find yourself in Lombardy, and you have the time, don’t overlook it.
 You won’t regret it.

-Brescia is like many Italian cities, in that at its heart is the historical centre, full of ruins and antiquities around every corner, and then sprawling out in the newer, more industrialised part of the city.
+Brescia is like many Italian cities, in that at its heart is the historical centre, full of ruins and antiquities around every corner, and then buildings sprawl out into the newer, more industrialised part of the city.
 Brescia is considered to be the industrial capital of northern Italy, home to firearms manufacturer Beretta, and shotgun producer Perazzi – but let’s not dwell on this as there’s a whole lot more to this city, named Brixia by the Romans and Bressa by the Venetians.

 The centro is very walkable and we hit very lucky with our very unusual hotel – the Centro Paolo VI, described on the website as a reserved environment to stay…not just a hotel… And when I say it was unusual, I really do mean that.
 I’ve certainly never stayed in a hotel with a full on Catholic church in the grounds and live-in nuns.
 Blog coming up…